How To Enable Marketers To Be Sales Enablement Experts

 SalesHood - Sales Enablement Platform

-How to enable marketers to be sales enablement experts is hard work.
+Sales enablement for marketers is a thing.
+We can’t forget that we need to enable marketers to be sales enablement experts.
 When done right it helps companies scale and multiply revenue outcomes.
-Enablement is a company-wide initiative.
-It takes cross-team collaboration to execute enablement successfully.
+Sales enablement is a company-wide initiative.
+It takes cross-team collaboration to execute sales enablement successfully and marketers have the content so they are key to our success.

 Get everyone on the same page, by first teaching your product managers, marketers and subject matter experts how to create content and coaching the right way.
 If you’re an army of one or have a team of enablement professionals, partnering with subject matter experts at your company will help you and your organization scale.